Charlestown sergeant dies from COVID-19 complications

 State health officials have continued to report high daily cases, hospitalizations and deaths in Indiana.
 On Tuesday, the Indiana State Department of Health reported 142 deaths.
 More than 90 more deaths were reported Wednesday.

 The Clark County Health Department has a mobile COVID-19 testing unit available at the Charlestown Family Activities Park every Wednesday from 10 a.m. to 7 p.m. and Thursday from 9 a.m. to 5 p.m.
-Appointments can be made at https://scheduling.coronavirus.in.gov/.
+Appointments can be made here.

 RELATED: Indiana NICU nurse thankful to be alive after COVID-19 battle led to double lung transplant